 The Company sponsors pension plans covering substantially all full-time nonunion employees and certain union employees who meet eligibility requirements.
 As discussed below, the Company ceased further benefit accruals under the principal Company-sponsored pension plan effective June 30, 2006.
 Several statistical and other factors, which attempt to anticipate future events, are used in calculating the expense and liability related to the plans.
 These factors include assumptions about the discount rate, expected return on plan assets, employee turnover and age at retirement, as determined by the Company, within certain guidelines.
 In addition, the Company uses subjective factors such as mortality rates to estimate the projected benefit obligation.
 The actuarial assumptions used by the Company may differ materially from actual results due to changing market and economic conditions, higher or lower withdrawal rates or longer or shorter life spans of participants.
 These differences may result in a significant impact to the amount of net periodic pension cost recorded by the Company in future periods.
-The discount rate used in determining the actuarial present value of the projected benefit obligation for the Company's pension plans was 6.0% in both 2008 and 2009.
+The discount rate used in determining the actuarial present value of the projected benefit obligation for the Company's pension plans was 5.5% in 2010 and 6.0% in 2009.
 The discount rate assumption is generally the estimate which can have the most significant impact on net periodic pension cost and the projected benefit obligation for these pension plans.
 The Company determines an appropriate discount rate annually based on the annual yield on long-term corporate bonds as of the measurement date and reviews the discount rate assumption at the end of each year.

-On February 22, 2006, the Board of Directors of the Company approved an amendment to the principal Company-sponsored pension plan to cease further benefit accruals under the plan effective June 30, 2006.
-Annual pension costs were \$11.2 million expense in 2009, \$2.3 million income in 2008 and \$.2 million expense in 2007.
+On February 22, 2006, the Board of Directors of the Company approved an amendment to the principal Company-sponsored pension plan to cease further benefit accruals under the nonunion plan effective June 30, 2006.
+Annual pension costs were \$5.7 million expense in 2010, \$11.2 million expense in 2009 and \$2.3 million income in 2008.
+The decrease in pension plan expense in 2010 compared to 2009 is primarily due to investment returns in 2009 that exceeded the expected rate of return.
 The large increase in pension expense in 2009 was primarily due to a significant decrease in the fair market value of pension plan assets in 2008.